-Born 2nd January 1904 in Worksop, Heane was a good left hand bat and a useful right-arm medium-pace bowler.
+Born 2 January 1904 in Worksop, Heane was a good left hand bat and a useful right-arm medium-pace bowler.

-In 1932 he visited Denmark with the same side and in 1933 he toured North America.
+In 1932 he visited Denmark with the same side and in 1933 toured North America.
 In these years he made a solitary appearance for Nottinghamshire, coming into the side versus Gloucestershire in 1931 when both Staples and Voce were injured.
-In the second innings he bowled very well taking 4 for 71.
+In the second innings he bowled very well, taking 4 for 71.

 In 1936 Heane took over sole command.
 The county made the running in the championship until mid-season, being top of the table in July, but the loss of two vital matches in August - versus Essex and Gloucestershire - deprived them of the title.
-Heane's main contribution was his captaincy and fielding, as both his batting and bowling produced moderate results.
+Heane's main contribution was his captaincy and fielding, as his batting and bowling produced moderate results.

 With both Larwood and Voce injured in 1937 the Nottinghamshire attack was a very modest affair.
 Heane bowled over 400 overs (doubling the number of 1936) but his wickets were expensive.
 He struggled with the bat so he came in for some criticism, but the team's results were really beyond his control.

 During the war, Heane played fairly often for Nottinghamshire and with the resumption for the Championship in 1946 he was re-appointed captain.
 He was not particularly successful and his main contribution was really as a fielder, since his batting average of 26.79 depended very much on his two hundreds.
-His bowling was terribly expensive.
+His bowling proved expensive.

 Apart from cricket he was a useful soccer player and represented Nottinghamshire.
 In his later years he was a farmer at Spilsby in Lincolnshire and died at Skendleby on 24 October 1969.

-His brother E. S. Heane was a noted club cricketer who also played for Cahn's XI and for Nottinghamshire in wartime games, but never in first-class matches.
+His brother E S Heane was a noted club cricketer who also played for Cahn's XI and for Nottinghamshire in wartime games, but never in First-Class matches.